brakenium/simple_nium_time_protocol/README.md

 This project uses the Rust programming language.
 You will need to install the tooling using Rustup which can be installed from [rustup.rs](https://rustup.rs/) or your system package manager.
-The Rust version used to run the program is `1.72.0`.
-Any version before might work fine too.
-Any version later will more than likely still work.
+The Rust version which this was tested on is `1.72.0`.
+Most other relatively recent versions should work fine too.

 ## Usage